SuedOnAIM/RF_Template_KillSounds/README.md

 Q: Help!
 I don't know what I'm doing! :(

 A: Skill issue.
 I made this template to be as easy to use as possible.
 Go watch Unity tutorials on YouTube if you can't even manage to import an audio file on your own.

+Q: Why does my kill sound, well, sound wrong?

+A: I edited most kill sounds I used to be shorter and to get to the main "impact" of the sound quicker.
+You, the player, know you killed an enemy, but the delay between your action and the auditory confirmation makes the kill sound feel wrong.
+Making it quicker is more satisfying on a "game feel" level.

+Q: Any secret tips you can give for making the audio?

+A: I use Audacity for most of my audio editing needs.
+I'd also recommend learning how to use Audacity's Macro tool to automate tedious tasks like converting all audio files to .OGG